Top 10 Virtualization Technology Companies for 2016

 In February 2015, NIMBOXX acquired Virtual Bridges' VERDE VDI business.
 NIMBOXX currently uses the VERDE VDI technology as a turnkey offering for virtual desktop workloads and also as part of its broader mission of delivering software-defined data center-in-a-box solutions to companies of all sizes.

-Containers may be stealing the headlines these days, but virtualization technology still dominates the data center.
-Check out ten virtualization vendors that deliver the best software solutions today.
+Containers may be stealing the headlines these days, but server virtualization software technology still dominates the data center.
+Check out ten virtualization vendors that deliver the best virtualization software solutions today.